tytydraco/yessleep/out/I_Can_Fix_Her.md

 That's when the hypnosis came to an end.

 I didn't move.
 Couldn't even if I was able.
 All three senses rapidly collided and I wanted to scream, but couldn't do that either, and I stared hopeless and helpless as this black mark, this *thing*,  steadily vacuumed some substance from out deep within.
-From within *me*.
+Within *me*.
 And then it stopped, and it must have realised that I was watching, and it flattened itself again, and remained still, and then my ears began to ring loud as my sight became dotted and increasingly dense with these dots that caved a thickening border inwards, until finally, quickly, that ghastly image, and the room, were gone.

 And when I woke, gone was everything.